MattSokol79/Docker/README.md

   - `uname -a` -> Find out name of machine
   - Path to HTML -> `/usr/share/nginx/html/index.html`

+### Copying files into a running container
 **To copy in a `index.html` file into the running container:**
-Make sure to specify the file at the end to overwrite it!
+(Make sure to specify the file at the end to overwrite it!)
 - `docker cp filepath/filename <container_id>:filepath/filename`
 - e.g.:
 - `docker cp index.html 13f11cef9fcd:usr/share/nginx/html/index.html`